itoropitsin/Easy_MapMancer/CONTRIBUTING.md

 - Use WebSocket messages defined in `packages/shared/src/protocol.ts`
 - Validate all client input on the server
 - Maintain authoritative server state

+### Authentication (since v0.2.0)

+- First run requires creating a master user; the client presents a first-user screen.
+- Masters can create users, change roles, and reset passwords.
+- Users authenticate with username/email and password; sessions can be resumed.

 ### Adding New Features